neuefische/web-exercises/sessions/recap-project-4/weather-and-activities-app/README.md

 │   ├── index.css
 │   ├── index.js
-│   ├── logo.svg (this is the React logo which you can delete) │   ├── reportWebVitals.js (another you can delete)
-│   └── setupTests.js.js (another file you can delete)
+│   ├── logo.svg (this is the React logo which you can delete) │   ├── reportWebVitals.js (another file you can delete) │   └── setupTests.js.js (another file you can delete)
 ├── .gitignore
 ├── package-lock.json (this file contains information about the dependencies of your project and should not be changed manually, you can also commit it to git)